 Sexual harassment of students and employees at Prairie View A&M University is unacceptable and will not be tolerated.
 Any member of the university community violating the university's sexual harassment policy will be subject to disciplinary action.
 In accordance with the Texas A&M University System guidelines, your instructor is obligated to report to the Office of Title IX Compliance (titleixteam@pvamu.edu) any instance of sexual misconduct involving a student, which includes sexual assault, stalking, dating violence, domestic violence, and sexual harassment, about which the instructor becomes aware during this course through writing, discussion, or personal disclosure.
 The faculty and staff of PVAMU actively strive to provide a learning, working, and living environment that promotes respect that is free from sexual misconduct, discrimination, and all forms of violence.
 If students, faculty, or staff would like assistance, or have questions, they may contact the Title IX Coordinator at 936-261-2144 or titleixteam@pvamu.edu.
-More information can be found at the titleixteam@pvamu.edu.
-More information can be found at the titleixteam@pvamu.edu.
+More information can be found at the Title IX Webpage including confidential resources available on campus.